adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		var widgets = document.getElementsByClassName('widget');
 	});

-The code above errors because IE8 doesn't support retrieving elements by class name.
+The code above errors because IE8 doesn't support the retrieving of elements by class name.
 The problem here is that the page didn't *fully* enhance.
 The user didn't get the enhanced experience.
 Nor did they get the core experience. *No*, instead they got the *fuck you* experience.

 The browser and feature in this example is not the relevant point here.
 It could be any browser and any feature.
 It makes no difference how new a browser is or what cutting-edge features it claims to support.